 While I enjoyed the great hawker food immensely, what surprised me as I walked around town letting my food digest in preparation for the next meal, was the sight of rather unique street art found all over the walls of its UNESCO World Heritage site, George Town.

-George Town has developed into quite the arts and cultural district since the inception of the George Town Festival, a monthlong arts festival, in 2010.
+George Town has developed into quite the arts and cultural district since the inception of the George Town Festival, a month-long arts festival, in 2010, which is just one of the many things to do in Penang year-round.
 In the 2012 edition of the George Town Festival, Lithuanian artist Ernest Zacharevic created ‘Mirrors Georgetown,’ a series of quirky street art murals that incorporated local culture and some fun 3D elements.

 The overwhelming response from both locals and tourists led to even more street artwork being produced by local artists from Malaysia.
 It also led to ‘Marking Georgetown,’ a series of iron sculptures that give a rather humorous nod to the heritage of the various parts of Georgetown, which is a really fun way for visitors to learn about this place.
 It definitely beats wandering around dull museums or trying to read a lengthy guidebook!